2017 Schedule of Events

 Join in the celebration of the 241st anniversary of the birth of the United States with period activities including a parade, cannon firings, speeches, and debates.
 The firing of the anvil will be acted out and kids can join in the fun of pinata breaks with salt water taffy and period games.
 You can register to win a 27 star flag that has flown over the fort for the past year.
 The celebration starts at 1:30 pm and lasts till 4:00 pm.
 Click here for a schedule of the event.

 Kid's Quarters - July 8, 2017

 Children, ages 7 to 11, are invited to “step back in time” and experience the life of a trapper-hunter, journalist, domestic cook, laborer, carpenter, blacksmith, soldier or trader.
 Hands-on activities focus on the work of the 1840s at a fur trading post.
 Pre-registration required.
-Application for the event will be available at thie site starting May 1, 2017.
+Click here for an application.

 *Fur Trade Encampment - October 7-8, 2017